Vectorworks/developer-scripting/Function Reference/Functions/OpenURL.md

 There are some platform differences to be aware of.
 Windows will accept either  or / as the path separators.
 MacOS X requires that <code>file://</code> URLs begin with <code>/Volumes/</code> before the drive name.
 Also, currently the MacOS X implementation of OpenURL does not accept spaces in the URL.
 Spaces should be replaced with the escape code <code>%20</code> before calling this function.

-Note: The function [[VS:GetFolderPath]] returns a string with separators specific for the platform it is running on (/ on Mac and  on Windows).
+Note: The function [GetFolderPath](GetFolderPath.md) returns a string with separators specific for the platform it is running on (/ on Mac and  on Windows).
 If your script calls this function to assemble a local <code>file://</code> URL then you will have to replace the : separators with / characters.

 ```pascal
 FUNCTION OpenURL(URLname : DYNARRAY[] of CHAR): BOOLEAN;